Karen has been with the band for 21 years.

 including the spoons, tambourine, shakers, washboard, sand blocks and djembe.

-fifties to a Navy family and during her first 18 years she moved around the world several times.
+to a Navy family and during her first 18 years she moved around the world several times.
+Most

 were from.
 She was influenced in music by her close family, especially her grandfather who loved

-Karen's family moved to Spain for a couple of years, living in Seville and Madrid, and it was there as a young girl that she learned to play the castanets, which she has mastered.
+Karen's family moved to Spain for a couple of years, living in Seville and Madrid.
+It was there as a young girl that she learned to play the castanets, which she has mastered.
 The castanets are hand-held percussion used to evoke a lively music atmosphere.

-When Karen was in the 9th grade, her family moved to Guam in the Pacific for 5 years.
-There she played guitar at the folk Mass every Sunday with two other guys.
-She joined a children's choir and practiced faithfully every week.
+She heard The Lehigh Valley Folk Music Society perform at a coffee house in Allentown one evening in the late 90s.
+She asked to join the band and has been playing with the Society band ever since then.
+In addition to the 60s folk music, Karen is particularly fond of the old time music and especially the music of the Carter Family.
+Along the way she learned to play the mandolin, autoharp and the Appalachian dulcimer.
+She enjoys singing lead and adding her high harmony voice with the rest of the band.
 Karen's proficiency in folk music is also reflected in her songwriting skills.
 She wrote and performed two original songs for the "Garlic and Angels" album in 2006.
-One of the songs, Look to the West, is a heartfelt melody with lyrics that tell of her grandparents inspiring tale of sailing off from Ireland and immigrating to America.
+One of the songs, Look to the West, is a heartfelt melody with lyrics that tell of a young person sailing off from Ireland and immigrating to America.
 Her other song, My Life with a Rose, is a humorous song that joyfully talks about life experiences of eating garlic.